cogini/ecto_extract_migrations/README.md

 This was written to migrate a legacy database with hundreds of tables and objects.

-The parsers use NimbleParsec, and are based on the SQL grammar, so they are precise and reasonably complete.
-They don't support every esoteric option, just what we needed, but that was quite a lot.
+The parser uses NimbleParsec, and is based on the SQL grammar, so it is precise (unlike regex) and reasonably complete.
+It doesn't support every esoteric option, just what we needed, but that was quite a lot.
 Patches are welcome.

 Supports: